sohamn22/ESP32-Wifi_Provisioning/README.md

 # ESP32-Wifi_Provisioning
-Enabling Wifi provisioning using BLE and SoftAp/
-We enable Wifi provisioning using the available code in esp32 library by espressif with the help of Arduino IDE.
+We enable Wi-Fi provisioning on the ESP32 using BLE (Bluetooth Low Energy) and SoftAP (Software Access Point) with the available code in the Espressif ESP32 library, leveraging the Arduino IDE.
+This setup allows users to connect to the ESP32 via BLE to provision Wi-Fi credentials, while the ESP32 itself runs in SoftAP mode to create a local network for configuration.

 1)USING BLE
 OUTPUT-
 ![image](https://github.com/user-attachments/assets/2094c3ff-0e76-46a7-ac1d-39a9c8c38f05)